open-source-labs/obsidian-developer-tool/README.md

 The Obsidian Developer Tool is an easy-to-use Chrome Developer Tools extension designed for applications using Obsidian.
 With this extension, users can:

 - visualize GraphQL query and cache performance metrics in order to see the impact of caching and the performance tradeoffs between various caching strategies
-- send dynamic queries/mutations to their database to allow rapid testing of and data retrieval from their graphQL schemas
+- send dynamic queries/mutations to a user's database to allow rapid testing of and data retrieval from their graphQL schemas
 - view and clear the browser cache, which allows users to easily access and evict cached data in order to rapidly test their strategies and queries/mutations without page reloads

 These features require minimal configuration and are designed to cater to the needs of Obsidian developers utilizing Obsidian Wrapper in their applications.